What It’s Like to Subscribe to Kidpik

-Kidpik is definitely worth a try, considering that your child can try out 7 different items per month and return them if need be.
+Kidpik is definitely worth a try, considering that your child can try out 8 different items per month and return them if need be.
 Kidpik can be a fun option for families as each box is a surprise and allows kids to try out new styles to figure out what suits them best.
-While boxes cost just under $100 on average, customers can return anything they don’t want to purchase, making Kidpik an affordable option and able to be easily adjusted in respect to price.
+There's no styling fee and customers can return anything they don’t want to purchase, making Kidpik an affordable option and able to be easily adjusted in respect to price.

 How Kidpik Compares to Other Top Kids Clothing Subscriptions

 Kidpik VS FabKids: FabKids offers a monthly subscription service where customers pay $39.95 per month and can use this fee towards the payment of items they wish to try.
 Instead of receiving a subscription box with a set number of items, each customer’s order is completely unique and customers can choose exactly what they want each and every month.
 If customers decide to not shop for a month, they can either skip their monthly payment altogether or apply that month’s charge to future purchases.

 Kidpik is more expensive than FabKids, however, each box comes with 8 items that average out to around $15.00 per item, making it competitively priced compared to FabKids.
 If you go online to Kidpik’s website, you’ll also notice that there are more options altogether for apparel and that they are a much better option for boys' clothing as they offer more items and style variations.

 Kidpik is a better kids clothing subscription overall due to its wide selection, but FabKids is a great option for customers who don’t want to commit to paying nearly $100 per box and are seeking a more affordable service.